 - Provide specific information when answering questions.

-Last year the CBF distributed more than $18 million in grants to 220 community media organisations.
 Our grants are allocated twice a year, with the majority of funding allocated early in the year as part of the first round.

-Image credit: Geralt, Canva
+Photo: Geralt, Canva